 ...

 Trying to figure out how to spend your money is a tough ask of yourself as you stare down your divorce.
 There is going to be so much going on around you that it can seem like a hurricane is forming outside your door.
 Trying to batten down the hatches and learn how to spend and save can be a challenge unlike any other.
 Saving money while spending money on divorce may seem like the ultimate oxymoron.
-In short, this is not going to be easy and will be focused just as much on the personal finance side of things versus the legal strategy side of things.
+In short, this process will be challenging and will require equal focus on personal finance and legal strategy.

 Personal finances- it’s not all math!

 One of the great misnomers about personal finances is that most of the difficulty associated with it is due to our collective unwillingness to embrace the math behind the problem.
 We aren’t big fans of spreadsheets and budgets, so it’s got to be the math to blame and not much more, right?
 Wrong.
-I am here to tell you that budgeting, personal finances and the rest of the material on this subject is about 80% behavior related and only about 20% math related.
+I am here to tell you that budgeting, personal finances and the rest of the material on this subject is about 80% behavior-related and only about 20% math-related.
 This can be distressing to find out.
-I think many of us hide behind our deficiencies in math only due to the heavy emphasis that is put on all of us to assume that budgeting is out of our control due to the math that is involved in the process.
+Many of us hide behind our deficiencies in math because we’re led to believe that budgeting is beyond our control due to the emphasis placed on mathematical skills in the process.

 These are just that, though- justifications.
 We justify our actions based on things we can’t control.
 If you take away anything from this blog post it should be that you absolutely can control how you approach subjects like this.
 Budgeting and personal finances are well within your control.
 You can do it.
 I can’t do it for you, but you can do it for yourself.’
 Read on to learn how to not overspend in a divorce.
 I can promise you we are going to be light on the math and heavy on the creativity when it comes to figuring out the finances associated with a divorce.